jackd/pcn/README.md

 - [wtftf](https://github.com/jackd/wtftf) for keras layer wrappers for composite tensors in tensorflow 2.3.
 - [shape-tfds](https://github.com/jackd/shape-tfds) for [tensorflow-datasets](https://github.com/tensorflow/datasets) implementations that manage dataset downloading and model-independent preprocessing for 3D shape-based datasets.
 - [numba-neighbors](https://github.com/jackd/numba-neighbors) for [numba](https://github.com/numba/numba) implementations of KDTree ball searches and subsampling.

+## Saved Data

+Running with the default configurations will result in data files created in:

+- `~/tensorflow_datasets/`: downloads, extracted files and basic preprocessing of events into `tfrecords` files.
+- `~/pcn/`: configuration logs, model checkpoints, training summaries and cached datasets (potentially hundreds of GBs - see below).

 ### Example configurations